TomGrill/my-gdx-extension/README.md

 # my-gdx-extension

-This is the corresponding project to my blog article:

 Sometimes you just need some platform specific code which can be easily achieved by following the instructions from the<a href="https://github.com/libgdx/libgdx/wiki/Interfacing-with-platform-specific-code"> libGDX Wiki page</a>.
 However, in few cases (reusable code) you might consider writing your own libGDX extension for your own usage or maybe to share with the community.
 I have already written like 8 <a href="http://tomgrill.de/libgdx-extensions/">extensions for libGDX</a>.
 Few of them are released to the public.<!--more-->

 Ok, let's get into it.
 At first, we need two projects: